MacOS 10.14 ‘Mojave’ will be released on Monday, September 24 and will be available to download for free from the App Store.

 MacOS 10.14 Mojave features: What will we get?

-After some of its main features leaked ahead of WWDC 2018, Apple has now officially announced macOS 10.14, and it has been named ‘Mojave’ after California’s famous desert.
+After some of its main features leaked ahead of WWDC 2018, Apple officially announced macOS 10.14 on June 4.
+It’s nicknamed Mojave after the famous Californian desert.
 Here’s a look at some of the best new macOS 10.14 Mojave features.